ibexa/documentation-developer/docs/content_management/data_migration/importing_data.md

 The following examples show what data you can import using data migrations.

-### Content Types
+### Content types

-The following example shows how to create a Content Type with two Field definitions.
+The following example shows how to create a content type with two Field definitions.

 The required metadata keys are: `identifier`, `mainTranslation`, `contentTypeGroups` and `translations`.